marijnh/blog/_posts/2020-05-14-collaborative-editing-cm.md

 - architecture
 ---

-This post describes the considerations considered in designing the document-change data structure and built-in collaborative editing feature in the [upcoming version](https://codemirror.net/6/) of CodeMirror (a code editor system).
+This post describes the considerations that came up in designing the document-change data structure and built-in collaborative editing feature in the [upcoming version](https://codemirror.net/6/) of CodeMirror (a code editor system).
 It is something of a followup to